 These are 10 effective ways to deal with structured and semi-structured data:

-3. Normalizing the data: Your algorithm must be designed to normalize the semi-structured and unstructured data into a structured format which makes sense.
+3. Normalizing the data: Your algorithm must be designed to normalize the semi-structured and unstructured data into a structured format that makes sense.
 Normalization involves three steps:

-- That your algorithm has made provisions to incorporate all key parameters that would influence the output,
+- Ensuring your algorithm has made provisions to incorporate all key parameters that would influence the output;

 - Making sure that isolated but essential data is not missed out.
 You will have to make a provision for such data to be tagged along with similar data before it is analyzed.

-7. Pattern sensing: Semi-structured data can also be analyzed with the help of tracking trends and patterns in customer behavior.
-Give your machine learning tool an antenna which recognizes particular signals that might help businesses (your clients) to improve their sales strategies.
+Semi-structured data can also be analyzed with the help of tracking trends and patterns in customer behavior.
+Give your machine learning tool a relay that recognizes particular signals that might help businesses (your clients) to improve their sales strategies.

-10. Prevent wrong population: Designing a hybrid machine learning tool will reduce the chances of the data being populated with the wrong information.
-Sometimes web users enter wrong details.
-Your algorithm must be capable of recognizing such instances and ignoring them during data analysis.
+Designing a hybrid machine learning tool will reduce the chances of the data being populated with the wrong information.
+Sometimes web users enter the wrong details.
+Your algorithm must be capable of recognizing such instances and ignore them during data analysis.